 AUTHENTICATION.
 The notion of semantic security does not guarantee the existence of a partner, but only the secrecy of the session key (implicit authentication).
 In order to address this problem, one usually adds mechanisms for explicit authentication of client and gateway instances.
-In this paper, we only consider unilateral authentication of the gateway, by which a
+In this paper, we only consider unilateral authentication of the gateway, by which a client instance can be ensured that it has in fact established a key with the gateway instance it intended to.
+As in [6], we denote by $\mathsf{Succ}{\mathcal{A}}^{\mathrm{G-auth}}$ the probability that adversary \mathcal{A} successfully impersonates the gateway in an execution of the protocol.
+This is the probability with which a client instance accepts without having a gateway partner.
+The advantage function of the protocol can be defined as in previous cases.

 Key Privacy.
 The notion of key privacy was introduced in [1] to capture the idea that the session key computed by two parties with the aid of an authentication server should only be known to those two parties and not to the server.
 The goal in this case is to reduce the amount of trust one puts into the server.
 In order to meet this goal, one has to consider an adversary with access to all the secret information stored in the server and then show that such adversary cannot distinguish actual session keys from random ones if we restrict this adversary to test sessions in which the keys are shared between two oracles.
-The latter restriction is important since an adversary with access to the secrets of the authentication server could always establish a key with a client by playing the roles of the gateway and authentication server.
+The latter restriction is important since an adversary with access to the secrets of the authentication server.
 Since one of our main goals is to show that the key shared between the client and the gateway is not known to the authentication server, we also use the notion of key privacy.